53 Important Bible Verses About Evangelism

 The fruit of the righteous is a tree of life; and he that winneth souls is wise.

-At the time of this Proverb, 'saving lives' was associated with saving people from evil paths that led to destruction.
-In light of the gospel, it takes up a new form where the righteous's produce is saving lives.
+At the time of this Proverb, "saving lives" was associated with saving people from evil paths that led to destruction.
+In light of the gospel, it takes up a new form where the righteous person's produce is saving lives.
+This verse reminds us that soul-winning is not just noble — it is wise in God's eyes.

 3. Isaiah 6:8 KJV